bravetechnologycoop/brave-alert-lib/README.md

    output your encrypted variable

 1. Copy the encrypted variable into `.travis.yml`

+1. Delete your personal access token from GitHub

 # How to use this library in another code base